openbraininstitute/virtual-lab-api/README.md

 # Testing

-Tests can be run online using the following command
+Tests can be run using the following command:
 ```
 make test
 ```